Interestment’s 100 Greatest TV Shows of All Time, 1-100

 Shooting Stars – as synonymous with 90s culture as a beautiful lady barfing off a pier.

 Going Live – two words: Trevor and Simon.
-Some of you might have noticed that that was technically three words.
+Some of you might have noticed that that was three words.
 Good for you.

 Gladiators – how will Keep Fit enthusiast Kevin fare against Shadow who is full of steroids and cocaine?